xperimentx/atlas/README.md

 # Atlas Php Toolkit
-Atlas iss a development toolkit for small PHP projects.
+Atlas is a development toolkit for small PHP projects.

 It does not pretend to replace the big PHP Frameworks.
 But share with those who may be useful the tastes and preferences of a group of senior developers who, to create small projects, prefer to use their own tools instead of oversized frameworks.
 Although helped by fantastic third-party libraries, such as FPDF, XpertMailer, ...